rob10campbell/PRoPS-colloids_setup/Programming-Resources/README.md

 This is a collection of programming resources that can help you get started with the tools you need to do research in the [PRoPS Group] simulating colloids with [HOOMD-blue].

 Our work currently relies on familiarity with the command line, Python, R, and C++, as well as MacOS.
 All of us were new to at least some of these things when we started working in the PRoPS group.
-To help future group members get up to speed faster, we've collected some of the resources we found most useful for learning these topics here.
+This directory contains some resources (either online or as PDFs) that have been useful for learning these topics.

 [Last Update: August 2021]